mrh29/learn2program/README.md

 This branch will feature more of an introduction to basic computer science topics and how programming works.

+## Getting Started

+I would recommend getting started with the git-todo branch which will help explain how to navigate and use this repository.
+To navigate to that branch in a web browser, click the dropdown that currently reads main (below the menu bar) and select the git-todo branch.

 ## Feedback

 Please provide any feedback!
 I would love to hear what works and what does not.